Ohio High School Girls Basketball AP Poll - Portsmouth Daily Times

 |10.
 Crown City S. Gallia

-Others receiving 12 or more points: Russia 23.
+Others receiving 12 or more points: Russia 28.
 Leipsic 21.
 New Middletown Spring.
-16. Xenia Legacy Christian Academy 15
+16. Berlin Hiland 12